 There is no credit check required to get a prepaid debit card.
 This makes prepaid debit cards one option to consider for consumers who are unable to qualify for a traditional credit card.

-If your credit is sub-par, you can get a prepaid debit card and use it where major credit cards are accepted.
+If your credit is subpar, you can get a prepaid debit card and use it where major credit cards are accepted.

-Teaching tool
+Teaching Tool

-Those with children may find that prepaid debit cards could be a useful tool to teach about money.
+Those with children may find that prepaid debit cards could be a useful tool to teach them about money.

 Prepaid debit cards could be used by parents to introduce concepts of spending within limits, to help children understand using plastic instead of cash, or to dole out allowances so kids can practice their money management skills.

-Spending tracker
+Spending Tracker

 Some cards offer email or text alerts based on card activity, or they’ll notify you when the card has been reloaded or the account balance is getting low.

-Possible to deposit paychecks
+Possible to Deposit Paychecks

 You can have funds (like paychecks) directly deposited onto some prepaid debit cards, skipping the need to manually reload the card as the balance runs low.
 This could mean that funds are available faster than they would be if you were cashing a paper check.